itsoulos/GlobalOptimus/README.md

 Percent Minimum  Found:                90.00%
 ```
 As we can see, the incorporation of the local search method increased the success rate of the genetic algorithm from 60% to 90%.

+## The script runfunmin.sh
+runfunmin.sh is a script used to run the GlobalOptimus application, which is an optimization platform.
+The script is designed to provide flexibility, allowing the selection of various optimization methods, local searches, sampling methods, and termination criteria.

+**runfunmin.sh uses different parameters to:**
+1.To choose the optimization method to be used
+2.To configure the parameters of the method
+3.To specify local search, sampling, and termination mode.

+**1.Declaration of Variables**
+- METHOD: Specifies which optimization method will be used
+- LOCALSEARCH: Specifies the local search method
+- SAMPLER: Selects the sampling method
+- TERMINATION: Defines the termination criterion

+**2. Setting Methods**
+runfunmin.sh checks which method is selected via the METHOD variable.
+For each method, the appropriate parameters are added to the METHODPARAMS variable.

+**3. Problem and Dimensions**
+runfunmin.sh expects two additional parameters from the command line:
+- PROBLEM: The name of the problem
+- DIMENSION: The dimensions of the problem

+**4. Run GlobalOptimus**
+Finally, it runs the GlobalOptimus application with the configured parameters

+runfunmin.sh is great for testing different methods on different problems.
+Parameter selection gives a lot of control to the user.
+It supports excellent extensibility as new methods or parameters can be added.